-Statistics support many aspects of the modern world, from science and technology to finance and business.
+Data analysis and statistical models support many aspects of the modern world, from science and technology to finance and business.
 They allow us to overcome scientific, industrial and social problems and a Masters-level understanding of them is beneficial in many careers.

+Finally, over the course of three months, you will complete a Masters-level dissertation.
+A statistical researcher, who will guide and support you throughout the period, will supervise this independent project.
+They will advise on the direction of the project, as well as contributing guidance on technical aspects of modelling, interpretation of analysis and presentation of the final report.
 Undertaking this dissertation will allow you to bring together and put into practice the discipline specific skills, knowledge and experience you have gained throughout the year.
-This will take your understanding of advanced statistics beyond classroom learning, and will allow you to develop a working understanding of statistical methodology.
-This experience will be invaluable as your progress into a career.
+This will take your understanding of advanced statistics beyond classroom learning allow you to develop a working understanding of statistical methodology and build your confidence in working independently and leading the statistical direction of a project.
+This experience will be invaluable as you progress into a career.

 You will study a range of modules as part of your course, some examples of which are listed below.